Marie Maugeret: Views

-Marie Maugeret was ultramontane in her religious views, an extremely conservative Catholic.
+Marie Maugeret was ultramontane in her religious views, a staunchly conservative Catholic.

-Politically she was on the nationalist Right.
+Politically, she was on the nationalist eight.

 She was rabidly antisemitic, as shown by her stance during the Dreyfus affair.

 She thought that the main role of a woman was to be a wife and mother, but said that women wanted "the right to be what we are: human beings gifted with intelligence as well as heart, not identical with, but equal to men, as capable as they are, and sometimes more capable, of taking on, always more conscientiously and with a greater sense of duty, not only the lowly positions they scorn, but the majority of those over which they have until now maintained a monopoly."

 She saw the control that husbands took over their wife's property at marriage as a social injustice.